romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ---
 layout: post
-title: "Why asking developers for time estimates in Software Projects is a terrible idea and how to bypass it with Scrum"
+title: "Why asking software developers for time estimates is a terrible idea and how to bypass it"
 seo_title: "How To Avoid Time Estimates In Software Development"
 date: 2015-09-28 11:17
 comments: true
 categories: [Management, Entrepreneurship]
-description: "Time Estimates in Software Projects fail dramatically.
-Using story points based on effort to calculate Team Velocity is a much more reliable approach"
+description: "Time estimates in software projects fail dramatically, due to the high uncertainty that exists in many aspects of software development.
+In contrast, using story points based on effort to calculate "team velocity" allows us to forecast delivery dates indirectly, avoiding misunderstandings"
 keywords: estimates, software, development, velocity, scrum, agile, story points, effort points, projects, deadlines
 twitterimg: "/images/scrum_software_estimates_reverse_engineering_pixabay.jpg"
 ---
-I have worked in many software projects, having been lucky to be in the initial team of several software products.
+I have worked in many software projects and have been lucky to be in the initial team of several software products.
 Besides, having acted both as a Developer and as a Product Manager has allowed me to have a wider view of what usually causes most friction between business and engineering: time estimates.

 <img src="/images/scrum_software_estimates_reverse_engineering_pixabay.jpg" alt="Picture of a woman pointing to her watch as if you were late.
 Typical management or customer reaction to delayed software projects" />